SciSharp/TensorFlow.NET/docs/source/HelloWorld.md

 ### Start coding Hello World

-After installing the TensorFlow.NET package, you can use the `using Tensorflow` to introduce the TensorFlow library.
+After installing the TensorFlow.NET package, you can use the `using static Tensorflow.Binding` to introduce the TensorFlow .NET library.

+TensorFlow 2.x enabled `Eager Mode` by default.
+About what eager mode is, I will introduce it in detail in the following chapters.

 ```csharp
 using System;